 If you’re looking for a more authentic Greek taverna experience, you won’t find it in town.
 Here are my top picks:

-Limnios Taverna – Our favourite spot for authentic Greek meze and lamb chops!
+Limnios Taverna – My favourite spot for authentic Greek meze and lamb chops!

 Fokos Taverna – Enjoy fresh mussels inside this beautiful building with stone walls and wooden ceilings